entando/entando-docs/vuepress/docs/next/tutorials/devops/entando-operator.md

 kubectl edit configmap/entando-operator-config -n entando
 ```

-The Entando Operator will automatically reload the settings from the ```ConfigMap```.
+The Entando Operator automatically reloads the settings from the ```ConfigMap```.
 You can verify the reload by checking the logs in the operator pod.
-Some settings may only take effect when a deployment is first created, for example, timeout settings or cpu limits.
+Some settings may only take effect when a deployment is first created, e.g. timeout settings or cpu limits.